Changissnz/selfinterest/README.md

 has been taught to them, then repeatedly expressed to them as the preferred pose of behavior and thinking that they should seldom divert away from.
 The mannerist, as an agent of change, can only go so far as reform rather than outright revolt.
-There is already a reference to achieve the ideal in practice for the mannerist.
+For the mannerist, there is already a reference to achieve the ideal in practice.
 Whatever societal change they are attempting is for the purpose of guiding their society back to the decorum of the manner.
-As such, the mannerist, in their objective to reform, is also categorically a moralist, albeit one of cultural relativity as the greater concern over the universal good, more so than an ideologue with a singleminded vision of actualizing on their ideals by willfully blinding themselves to the cost, the cost being a great consideration for the mannerist tied to their moral in a world where relativity is invoked to counter resistance against what is deemed the necessary vice.
+As such, the mannerist, in their objective to reform, is also categorically a moralist, albeit one with greater concern for cultural relativity over the universal good, more so than an ideologue with a singleminded vision of actualizing on their ideals by willfully blinding themselves to the cost, the cost being a great consideration for the mannerist tied to their moral in a world where relativity is invoked to counter resistance against what is deemed the necessary vice.
+The mannerist always attempts to avoid being put into the light of relativity, for this kind of light would place doubt on their preferences for the decorum, and this doubt would carry over to their qualitative character of being comprehended by others.